PoCInnovation/Workshops/software/10.Neo4j/README.md

 Good job, the database is ready to store some data !

-> :bulb: You should take a look at this [link](https://themetalfleece.github.io/neogma-docs/docs/Models/Defining-a-Model#using-the-models-helpers) to see some `helpers` about models.
+> 💡 You should take a look at this [link](https://themetalfleece.github.io/neogma-docs/docs/Models/Defining-a-Model#using-the-models-helpers) to see some `helpers` about models.

 ## Step 2 - Books